 - Overactive – Hyper Adrenals (can lead to Cushing’s Disease)

 - Underactive – Hypo Adrenals (can lead to Addison’s Disease)

 HOW TO REVERSE THE SYMPTOMS

 The adrenal glands in most cases can be brought back to normal function with appropriate herbs and vitamins.
 When the glands are hyper they need substances which will calm down the hyperactivity.
-Such herbs and vitamins tend to be passion flower, hops, chamomile, fennel seeds and vitamin C (in ascorbate form).
-The vitamins and minerals which need to be replaced because of the hyperactivity are the B-complex vitamins (especially pantothenic acid, B-5), potassium and magnesium.
+Such herbs and vitamins tend to be passion flower, hops, chamomile and fennel seeds.
+The vitamins and minerals which need to be replaced because of the hyperactivity are the B-complex vitamins (especially pantothenic acid, B-5) and potassium.

 With a hypo condition the glands are in need of nourishment and support.
 Herbs which nourish are astragalus, licorice root (avoid if have hypertension) and Korean ginseng.

 The herbal formula I use with great success for a hyper condition is Stress-J. It provides an excellent mix of calming herbs.
 The herbal supplement I recommend highly for a hypo condition is Nervous Fatigue TCM Concentrated Formula an excellent Chinese formula.
 It takes about 3 months for a hyper condition to resolve itself while a hypo condition may take 4 months to fully resolve.

 If you are not quite sure which formula would be best, first try taking passion flower to discover if the glands are overactive (3 caps at dinner).
 If in 4-6 days your symptoms do not worsen then you probably will do well with the Stress-J formula.
 However, if you feel worse, then the Nervous Fatigue TCM may be the appropriate formula.